Energy

 • The “deeep” joint venture:

-Closed-loop deep geothermal is an innovative technology that circulates a fluid through a series of closed loops with great potential for scalability.
+2. Closed-loop system: It is an innovative technology that circulates a fluid through a series of closed loops.

 • Strategic partnership with Eavor Technologies Inc.

-We hold a 6.5% stake in Eavor Technologies Inc. Canada-based Eavor are global leaders in closed-loop geothermal energy solutions.
-Together with Eavor, we’re working towards large-scale deployment of Eavor-Loop™ technology in Europe, especially in Germany.
-The technology will enable us to provide district heating solutions in areas outside of conventional hydrothermal resources
+We hold a stake in Eavor Technologies Inc. Canada-based Eavor are global leaders in closed-loop geothermal energy solutions.
+The technology will enable us to provide district heating solutions in areas outside of conventional hydrothermal resources.

 Carbon Capture and Storage (CCS)